 "Business" is an all-encompassing term that could describe nearly all forms of economic or entrepreneurial activity.
 Brown students and recent alumni interested in business careers typically look for internships or first jobs in the fields described below.
 Companies in these fields recruit on university campuses every fall.
-We encourage all students interested in business careers to consult CareerLAB's Jobs & Internships page and to follow our on-campus recruitment calendar.
+We encourage all students interested in business careers to consult CareerLAB's Handshake system for jobs, internships, information sessions, and on-campus recruitment calendar.
 You will also find Vault's CareerInsider a useful tool in researching a variety of professional fields.

 The finance industry examines capital and money markets and provides the analytical tools to operate within an ever-changing economy domestically and internationally.
 Financial services professionals are the people who, in a very direct way, deliver the capital and financial management critical to all business.